-YIELDS | 4-6 SERVINGS
+- YIELDS | 4-6 SERVINGS

-PREP TIME | 3 hours-overnight
+- PREP TIME | 3 HRS-OVERNIGHT

-COOK TIME | 0 MINS
+- COOK TIME | 0 MINS

 As you munch on a Clementine or two, an orange or a grapefruit, consider saving the peels to make oleo-saccharum, an old-fashioned method used to render juice from fruit peels with sugar and some time.
-I added a small handful of thyme sprigs to the peels and let the sugar do it’s magic. it’s fantastic mixed with seltzer for a refreshing summer cooler or drizzled over melon or chicken.
+I added a small handful of thyme sprigs to the peels and let the sugar do its magic.
+It’s fantastic mixed with seltzer for a refreshing summer cooler or drizzled over melon or chicken.
 See Summer Thyme Spritzer as an example of a spritzer to make with this concoction.

 - 3 cups or more of citrus peels

-• 1/2-1 cup sugar
+- 1/2-1 cup sugar

-• 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-• 6-8 thyme sprigs
+- 6-8 thyme sprigs

 - Add the thyme sprigs and stir until the peels are coated.
 Let stand for several hours or, even better, overnight—the longer, the better, and if you get started early enough you can make a drink in time for cocktail hour.

 - Once you have an inch or two of liquid at the bottom of the bowl, strain the peels and squeeze any remaining liquid out of the peels.
 It may seem like a small amount of syrupy goodness but it goes a long way.

-Pour an ounce of the syrup over ice and top with a little bit of seltzer or club soda and garnish with lemon or orange slice for a refreshing non alcoholic spritzer
+Pour an ounce of the syrup over ice and top with a little bit of seltzer or club soda and garnish with lemon or orange slice for a refreshing non alcoholic spritzer.